phamilton-hbs/phamilton-hbs.github.io/docs/drive/folder.md

 <img src="\..\_media\folder.png" alt="drawing" width="500"/>
 </kbd>

-As you can see, there are four primary subfolders:
+As you can see, there are four primary sub-folders:
 + `!Temp`, which is used to store and share temporary documents to prevent the rest of the course folder from getting cluttered;
 + `Admin`, which stores administrative documents such as the syllabus, course overview note, course calendar, etc.;
-+ `Class Materials`, which contains subfolders for each class in the course; and
++ `Class Materials`, which contains sub-folders for each class in the course; and
 + `Tutorials`, which contains all of the tutorial exercises that the students prepare outside of class as part of the course prework.

-The majority of the content resides in `Class Materials`, which contains a subfolder for each of the fourteen class sessions (plus the pre-course bootcamp):
+The majority of the content resides in `Class Materials`, which contains a sub-folder for each of the fourteen class sessions (plus the pre-course bootcamp):

 <kbd>
 <img src="\..\_media\class_materials.png" alt="drawing" width="500"/>